ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-12-02-installing-a-wood-stove.md

 ![Wood stove in my van](/assets/images/IMG_6418.jpg)

 The foldable handles on the side of the stove are perfect for drying the wood before burning it.
-I also really enjoy cooking with the stove.
+I really enjoy cooking with the stove.

 ![Cooking with the stove](/assets/images/IMG_6350.jpg)